softbucket/enum/README.md

 ## What you're getting in this package

 ### 1. Simple
 The softbucket implementation does not require constants to be defined.
-Example:
 ```
 <?php
 use Softbucket\Enum\Enum;